-Special Note: Some research has found that inhaling glutathione in mildly asthsmatic people may cause bronchospasm due to sulfite formation.
-The connection to good glutathione levels is crucial in asthsma, but needs to be weighed against the risk of bronchospasm when inhaled.
-Caution must be used at all times and glutathione levels may be more safely raised in asthsmatic people by oral or other means.
-Proper medical supervision is advised at all times when athsma is a risk so as not to cause undue stress on this very sensitive bronchial tissue.
+Special Note: Some research has found that inhaling glutathione in mildly asthmatic people may cause bronchospasm due to sulfite formation.
+The connection to good glutathione levels is crucial in asthma, but needs to be weighed against the risk of bronchospasm when inhaled.
+Caution must be used at all times and glutathione levels may be more safely raised in asthmatic people by oral or other means.
+Proper medical supervision is advised at all times when asthma is a risk so as not to cause undue stress on this very sensitive bronchial tissue.

 Dr. Mark Sircus

 - Nurturing Life with the Natural Allopathic Protocol